gi-no/blog_mean_stack/article3.en.md

 Infinite scroll
 ============
 For now, we can list only the last 20 questions.
-Let's add a infinite scroll to show older questions.
+Let's add an infinite scroll to show older questions.

 #### Installing ngInfiniteScroll library